Tuesday, 11 February 2020

 Out of My Life

 Despite a strong showing from Cyhra, it was Delain that everyone was here to see - and the minute the lights went down the place erupted.
 There really does seem to be a special bond between Delain and the UK, and this was clear from the off as Wessels was greeted by a huge cheer as she took to the stage and there was plenty of singing along to opener Burning Bridges.
 With the new album only a few days old, the new songs all received strong receptions, with many greeted like old friends.
 Burning Bridges is a great representation of the modern Delain sound: heavy, yet accessible; with guitarist Timo Somers' riffs really driving everything forward.
 The new album is probably the most guitar-centric release the band have done yet, and Somers clearly enjoyed playing so many of these new, riffy tunes live.
 Another new number Creatures followed the opener, but then it was time to dip into the back catalogue with fan favourites such as the soaring pop metal of Suckerpunch and the old-school symphonic metal of April Rain with some excellent keyboard work from Westerholt.
 Each song brought a big cheer from the crowd, and even the band seemed a little taken aback by the general reaction to their set at times.
 Wessels occasionally seemed lost for words, and instead the band just let the music do the talking - with track after track impressing.
 It was many of the newer songs that proved to be the highlights for me, with the groovy Let's Dance prompting a big sing-a-long during the choruses, and lots of movement, and the somewhat strange One Second seeing the band showcase a bit of an alternative/tech metal sound - with Somers sharing the vocals with Wessels.
 Somers also got to show off, along with relatively new drummer Joey de Boer, during the shredding prog metal instrumental piece Combustion - another new vibe for Delain.
-This explosive track followed the gentle Ghost House Heart which saw Wessels, accompanied only by Westerholt and guest cellist Elianne Anemaat (who also joined the band on a couple of other numbers), deliver the song perfectly despite a cold.
+This explosive track followed the gentle Ghost House Heart which saw Wessels, accompanied only by Westerholt and touring guest cellist Elianne Anemaat (who also joined the band on a couple of other numbers), deliver the song perfectly despite a cold.
 By this point, it seemed that Delain could do no wrong, with the last third or so of their set seeming like a victory lap - with mostly old favourites being wheeled out.
 The heavy Hands of Gold got everyone moving, while Don't Let Go saw plenty of dancing thanks to its strong grooves and disco-esque beats.
 The Gathering is always a live favourite and, as usual, it went down a storm.
 The band do not often play too many tracks from Lucidity live, but The Gathering is ever-present and it has one of the catchiest choruses in the band's canon.
 It was sung loudly by the large crowd, and explosions went off as it came to an end.
-It felt like the end of the show, but it seems Delain have dispensed with the silly encore tradition and just continued on, playing another four songs with Fire With Fire and the heavy Pristine seeing plenty more headbanging.
-There was time for one more new tune, the hypnotic and poppy We Had Everything, before the band's anthem We Are The Others brought the evening to an emotional close, with the crowd really singing along at the top of their voices throughout.
+It felt like the end of the show, but it seems Delain have dispensed with the silly encore tradition and just continued on, playing another four songs with Fire with Fire and the heavy Pristine seeing plenty more headbanging.
+There was time for one more new tune, the hypnotic and poppy We Had Everything, before the band's anthem We Are the Others brought the evening to an emotional close, with the crowd really singing along at the top of their voices throughout.
 Again, the reception seemed to shock the band a little, and as they took their bows they seemed rather emotional - which was appropriate considering the great show they had just put on.
 The setlist was:

 Burning Bridges